-WINNESOTA Dated Date Date of Delivery (anticipated to be August 13, 2025) Sale Date Monday, July 14, 2025 (the "Sale Date") until 10:00 A.M., Central Time Consideration of Award City Council meeting commencing at 6:30 P.M., Central Time on the Sale Date Security The Series 2025B Bonds will be general obligations of the City for which the City will pledge its full faith and credit and power to levy direct general ad valorem taxes.
-The Series 2024B Bonds (hereinafter defined), the Series 2025B Bonds, and Additional Bonds (hereinafter defined) will be secured by and are payable from a 0.5% tax on the gross receipts from sales at retail sourced within the City limits which are taxable under the Minnesota sales and use tax laws and rules and local use on the storage, use, distribution or consumption of goods or services sourced within the limits of the City that are taxable under Minnesota sales and use tax laws and rules and any earnings and other amounts on hand in any of the funds and accounts established under the resolution awarding the sale of the Series 2025B Bonds (the "Sales and Use Tax Revenues").
+Dated Date Date of Delivery (anticipated to be August 13, 2025)

+Sale Date Monday, July 14, 2025 (the "Sale Date") until 10:00 A.M., Central Time

+Consideration of Award Security City Council meeting commencing at 6:30 P.M., Central Time on the Sale Date

+The Series 2025A Bonds will be special, limited obligations of the City and shall not constitute a debt for which the full faith and credit or taxing powers of the City will be pledged.
+The Series 2024B Bonds (hereinafter defined), the Series 2025A Bonds, the Series 2025B Bonds (hereinafter defined), and Additional Bonds (hereinafter defined) will be secured by and are payable from a 0.5% tax on the gross receipts from sales at retail sourced within the City limits which are taxable under the Minnesota sales and use tax laws and rules and local use on the storage, use, distribution or consumption of goods or services sourced within the limits of the City that are taxable under Minnesota sales and use tax laws and rules and any earnings and other amounts on hand in any of the funds and accounts established under the resolution awarding the sale of the Series 2025A Bonds (the "Sales and Use Tax Revenues").
 The pledge of the 0.5% of the sales and use tax was imposed by an ordinance adopted by the City Council on December 4, 2023.
-The sales and use tax had effective date of April 1, 2024, applies to sales and purchases made on or after April 1, 2024, and shall be in place for a period of 20 years or until the Project (hereinafter defined) is paid for, whichever comes first.
+The sales and use tax had effective date of April 1, 2024, applies to sales and purchases made on or after April 1, 2024, and shall be in place for a period of 20 years or until the Designated Projects (hereinafter defined) are paid for, whichever comes first.
 See "Authority and Security" herein.
 The Sales and Use Tax Revenues may also be pledged to the payment of Additional Bonds authorized by the Special Law (hereinafter defined).
 The Series 2024B Bonds, the Series 2025A Bonds, the Series 2025B Bonds, and such Additional Bonds are referred to herein as the "Bonds."
-The Sales and Use Tax Revenues must be used by the City to pay the costs of collecting and administering the tax and paying for the Series 2024B Project, the Series 2025 Project (hereinafter defined), and the other Designed Projects in the City, including securing and paying debt service on obligations secured therewith, which are issued to finance all or a part of the Designated Projects Authorization The Series 2025B Bonds are being issued pursuant to Minnesota Statutes, Chapter 475, as amended, Laws of Minnesota 2023, Chapter 64, Section 27 (the "Special Law"), and a City ordinance.
-In addition, a majority of voters voting in the November 7, 2023 election approved the pledge of the sales and use tax to the payment of the Series 2025B Bonds.
-See "Authority and Security" herein.
-Purpose The proceeds of the Series 2025B Bonds, along with available City funds, will be used to finance (i) a portion of the costs of construction of a community health and wellness center and related infrastructure in the City (the "Series 2025 Project"); (ii) and the costs associated with issuing the Series 2025B Bonds.
-Additional financing for the Series 2025 Project will be provided by proceeds of the City's Sales Tax Revenue Bonds, Series 2025A (the "Series 2025A Bonds"), which will be sold concurrently with the Series 2025B Bonds but secured from different sources.
-See "Authority and Security" herein.
-Principal and Interest Principal will be paid annually on February 1, beginning February 1, 2026.
-Interest will be payable semiannually on February 1 and August 1, beginning February 1, 2026.
+The Sales and Use Tax Revenues must be used by the City to pay the costs of collecting and administering the tax and paying for the Series 2024B Project, the Series 2025 Project (hereinafter defined), and the other Designed Projects in the City, including securing and paying debt service on obligations secured therewith, which are issued to finance all or part of the Designated Projects.